TimRD/VIE-VIA-Business-France-USA-Export/README.md

 # How to run the project

 1) Clone the repo
-2) Download the lastest chrome driver version on https://sites.google.com/chromium.org/driver/
-3) Open the repo with PyCharm community (https://www.jetbrains.com/fr-fr/pycharm/download/) or any other Python IDE
+2) Open the repo with PyCharm community (https://www.jetbrains.com/fr-fr/pycharm/download/) or any other Python IDE
-4) Run the following command on your folder 'pip install selenium'
+3) Run the following command on your folder 'pip install selenium'
-5) Run the following command on your folder 'pip install xlswriter'
+4) Run the following command on your folder 'pip install xlswriter'
-6) Run the following command on your folder 'pip install webdriver'
+5) Run the following command on your folder 'pip install webdriver'

-7) Change the link path in export.py to collect cities in the country you want
+7) Change the link path in export.py to collect cities in the country you want For example, if you want to collect all offers, you have to use the following link : https://mon-vie-via.businessfrance.fr/en/offres/recherche?query=

 You can now export your data using this script inside export-vie.xlsx